myersm0/montre/docs/DEVELOPMENT.md

 ### Core entities

 **Token**: A position in the corpus with annotations across multiple layers.
+This is a logical concept, not a struct — token data is accessed via `ForwardIndex::get_str` and `get_int` by position and layer name.

 **Layer**: A named annotation dimension (word, lemma, upos, xpos, feats, head, deprel, deps). `pos` is a parse-time alias for `upos`.
 The `head` layer stores sentence-local dependency head indices as integers and is forward-only (not in the inverted index).
 The `deps` layer stores raw enhanced dependency strings from CoNLL-U column 9 and is also forward-only — its high cardinality makes inverted indexing impractical.
 Tokens where the deps column is `_` have no entry (returns `None`).
 With `decompose_feats` enabled, morphological features are additionally indexed as `feats.Number`, `feats.Gender`, etc.